iBinz/CodeCombat.IntroToComputerScience.JavaScript/README.md

 # CodeCombat | Intro To Coding | JavaScript Version

 I have created this repository as somewhat of a cheat sheet.
-If you need help with it or you just want to get the assignment over with, you can use this repository!
-It has all the levels from the [Intro To Coding] levels in _java_.
-LEt me know if there is something I could change!
+All of these scripts will have the least amount of lines of code necessary to complete the level!
+If my repository helped you, sharing this repository could help other people in need of the code.
+If you have any other questions leave a comment / issue!

+Thanks,
+iBinz